yangtaooo987/Gate_pet/README.md

 /gate/physics/processList Enabled
 /gate/physics/processList Initialized
 ```
+### initialization

-!note!
-The initialisation step must be performed after the geometry, phantom and digitizer is set and before the definition of the source and root output:
+[!NOTE] The initialisation step must be performed after the geometry, phantom and digitizer is set and before the definition of the source and root output:

 #### head